 Mutli-Factor Authentication (MFA) is an additional layer of security for your Olivet account.
 It makes your password easier to manage and adds extra security by requiring a second factor when logging in from an unknown device or if your account is being attacked.
-All Olivet users will be required to configure MFA the second quarter of 2021.

 Secure your account now using the video and steps listed below.